gyan3098/30DaysOfHackingChallenge/_posts/2021-01-06-Assembly-Basics.md

 ---

 By default, the address in Radare2 is set to the entry point of the executable.
 This function is named *entry0* by default.
+Some useful acronyms used in assembly:-

+* JNE : Jump Not Equal